linode/docs/docs/products/tools/marketplace/guides/rocketchat/index.md

     ![Rocket.Chat Step 3](rocketchat-setup3.png)
     ![Rocket.Chat Step 4](rocketchat-setup4.png)

-Now that you’ve gone through the setup and accessed your Rocket.Chat instance, check out [the official Rocket.Chat documentation](https://docs.rocket.chat/guides/user-guides) to learn how to further utilize your Rocket.Chat instance.
+Now that you’ve gone through the setup and accessed your Rocket.Chat instance, check out [the official Rocket.Chat documentation](https://docs.rocket.chat/guides/user-guides) to learn how to further use your Rocket.Chat instance.

 {{% content "marketplace-update-note-shortguide" %}}